crosscon/uc1-integration/README.md

 #### Prerequisites

 Prior to building up this demo (mtls client), one shall first build and deploy tls server application.
-The detailed manual
-[can be found here](https://github.com/crosscon/uc1-2-integration).
+The detailed manual on how to build `NXP_PUF` demo [can be found here](https://github.com/crosscon/uc1-2-integration).

 #### Building and flashing TLS Client + PUF